Muuido

+Description

+Muuido has an area of 9.43 km2 and a coastline length of 31.6 km.
+From north to south, its length is about 5 km, and from east to west about 3 km.

-Muui Island is served by a daily ferry from Incheon ferry terminal on the mainland, as well as by a frequent car ferry which crosses the narrow channel separating the island from Yongyu Island.
+Muuido is served by a daily ferry from Incheon ferry terminal on the mainland, as well as by a frequent car ferry which crosses the narrow channel separating the island from Yongyu Island.
 Buses run from the airport and the Incheon Airport Maglev will also provide service to nearby Yongyu station.
 With the opening of Muui Bridge between Muui and Yeongjong, ferry service to the island has been reduced.

-The island's name, "Muui", means "dancer's dress" in Korean.
-It is a beautiful spot popular with locals and expat tourists, who like to visit the two main beaches of the island, Silmi Beach and Hanagae Beach.

-Muuido is mentioned in Eugene Clark's Korean War narrative The Secrets of Incheon.
+Silmido Beach is located on the northwest of the island.

-Hanagae
+Hanagae Beach

-Hanagae is about a kilometer long and has a vast tidal flat.
+Hanagae Beach is located on the west coast of the island.
+It is about a kilometer long and has a vast tidal flat.

 It has small cabanas on the beach for overnight lodging, and an assortment of local restaurants and hotels.
 There are many shellfish on the shores of the island.
 At Hanagae Beach, people can catch crabs, clams, snails, surf clams, and horned turbans.
 Hanagae has an outdoor stage and has hosted festivals, including the punk festival IT'S A FEST and Muuido Summer Sea Dance Festival.

 Silmido

-Silmi Island is a smaller uninhabited island located off the NW shore of Muui Island.
+Silmi Island is a smaller uninhabited island located off the NW shore of Muuido.
 It is famously the former training site for Unit 684, as depicted in the film Silmido.